Updated: March 24th, 2026

 In Ohio, the state tax rate on all income, including 401(k) withdrawals follows a progressive system.
 Ohio determines your tax bracket based on your adjusted gross income.

-Here’s a quick breakdown of the current Ohio state tax brackets:
+Here’s a quick breakdown of the current Ohio state tax brackets as of 2025:

-Withdrawing $44,000 more would raise their taxable income to $104,000 and adjusted gross income to $134,000.
-This would move them into the 22% federal tax bracket and the 3.50% Ohio tax bracket.
+Withdrawing $46,200 more would raise their taxable income to $104,000 and adjusted gross income to $136,200.
+This would move them into the 22% federal tax bracket and the 3.125% Ohio tax bracket.
 This means a portion of their new income will be taxed at higher rates, increasing their overall tax bill.
+(This example uses 2026 federal rates an 2025 Ohio rates due to the date of publishing)

 Roth 401(k) vs. Traditional 401(k)